merasmus44/PyGG2-3.0/README.md

 Why is this not working?
 ------------
 This is alot of work, specifically porting pySFML to pygame.
+Also I am currently unable to build for windows because I don't know how to link python properly to gcc

 Dependencies
 ------------